sheymor21/EducationSystemApi/README.md

 You can access the API UI by opening the root URL (`/`) of the running server.

+## Login

+### Create a User

+You need to create a **teacher** for use all other endpoints, then you go to **login** , insert the credencial and you will receive a bearer token

+When you create a teacher or a student, automatically you create a user, the users credentials are the carnet and the password.

+### How Credentials Works

+The **password** is created by the last 3 characters of the carnet and the lastname, if your name is **John Smith** and your carnet is **F421A34D21D** then you password will be 21D-smith

 # Author

 - [sheymor21](https://github.com/sheymor21)